 If a student withdraws or is withdrawn from a class, AFTER the last date to withdraw without penalty, they will receive a grade of “WF” on the WCC transcript.
 A grade of “WF” counts the same as an “F” in the WCC Academic GPA.
 If the student attends WCC after high school graduation, grades of “W” and “WF” are considered unsuccessful attempts even though they were taken in high school.
 This does not automatically make students ineligible for state or federal financial aid, but has to be evaluated as part of the satisfactory academic progress calculation for financial aid eligibility.
-Financial aid can be negatively impacted if unsuccessful attempts become a pattern in the future.

-Withdrawing or dropping a College course may count differently regarding the High School GPA.
+Withdrawing or dropping a College course may count differently regarding the High School transcript and GPA.
 A withdrawal at the College for a course that is also counting toward high school credit may be counted as an “F” on the high school transcript.
 See high school policy for details.

 Having a grade of W, WF, D, or F on a college transcript or high school transcript could have a negative impact on applying to a 4-year college in the future.
-Students must make a “C” or better for a course to be transferred to a 4-year university or another community college.[/fusion_toggle][fusion_toggle title=”What is the Discipline Policy at WCC?” open=”no”]
+Students must make a “C” or better for a course to be transferred to a 4-year university or another community college.

 Admission to college carries special privileges and responsibilities.
 CCP students are members of the academic community and are expected to conduct themselves in accordance with College regulations and all local, state, and national ordinances.
-The College has policies and procedures to govern student conduct on the campus and at College-sponsored events held off campus.
+The College has policies and procedures to govern student conduct on the campus and at College-sponsored activity.
 If a student’s violation of these policies adversely affects the College’s pursuit of its educational objectives, the College may enforce its own regulations, regardless of any proceedings instituted by other authorities.
 Violation of the Code of Conduct and Civility may result in disciplinary action by the College, whether or not such conduct violates local, state, or national laws.